The Medich Foundation supports the communities that we invest, live and operate in.

 Western Sydney University

-We’re delighted to support Western Sydney University with our ongoing funding of the Roy Medich Bachelor of Medical Research Scholarship, through the Ingham Institute for Applied Medical Research at Liverpool, with a focus on cancer research.
+Since 2007, the Medich Foundation has supported the University’s School of Medicine with our ongoing funding of the Roy Medich Bachelor of Medical Research Scholarship and Dr C Soon Lee, Foundation Professor and Chair of Pathology, through the Ingham Institute for Applied Medical Research at Liverpool, with a focus on cancer research.

 For more information see www.westernsydney.edu.au